cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

-Finally, since b_0_chopped and all b_i, i >= 1, are the outputs of hash functions indifferentiable from random oracles, their concatenation is also indifferentiable from a random oracle by the composability of indifferentiability proofs, as is a len_in_octets prefix of this concatenation.
+Finally, since b_0_chopped and all b_i, i >= 1, are the outputs of hash functions indifferentiable from random oracles, their concatenation is also indifferentiable from a random oracle by the composability of indifferentiability proofs, as is a len_in_bytes prefix of this concatenation.
 (See also {{CDMP05}}, Section 5.)

 # Acknowledgements